sci-fi horror game ...

 This episode contains the most consequential branching decision in the entire game.

 The Experiment: As Cooper, complete the lab puzzle by entering 1-6-8 as the code.
 While talking to Anders, choose Consider, then Approve, then Question.
-This leads Anders to sedate Williams, which is required to prove he is human in Episode 6.
+This leads Anders to sedate Williams, which is required to prove he's human in Episode 6.

-Under Pressure: Young must choose to save either Anders or Mitchell when both are in danger simultaneously.
+Under Pressure: Young must choose to save either Anders or Mitchell when both are in danger at the same time.

 • If Fire Control is online (you disabled the Landing Computer in Episode 2), choose to save Anders.
 Mitchell survives the fire automatically because the suppression system handles it.